Packing list for cycle touring |

 index | gen

-The following list is based on what we took to the Cordillera Blanca in 2006.
+The following list is based on what we took to the Pamirs in 2008.

 - Dropout spacers